zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Barbara: Just sign on the dotted line and be done w ith it.

-Sean: Didn’t your parents ever teach you to read ev ery document carefully before you sign it?
+Sean: Didn’t your parents ever teach you to read every document carefully before you sign it?

 Barbara: Not when the contract is boilerplate.
 All of the terms are standard.